elezar/zappr/README.md

 #### Compliance

 We are proponents of being able to do as much work as possible in GitHub, using GitHub.
-When working with compliance requirements, howevr, this can get tricky: how can devs employ the four-eyes principle in GitHub?
+When working with compliance requirements, however, this can get tricky: how can devs employ the four-eyes principle in GitHub?
 Zappr aims to address this by applying a review/approval function to project workflow at a critical point of transition.

 #### No More Bottlenecks